 - Engage in operations in the U.S. or its territories

 - In business for 2 years or more

 - Qualify as a small business using SBA size standards

 - No delinquencies on any previous government loans

-- Owner must have used personal equity to finance business before seeking SBA assistance
+- Owner must have personal equity invested in the business

 - Lending companies

 - Gambling businesses

 - Businesses that promote or partake in illegal activities

 - Businesses primarily engaging in the teaching, instruction or promotion of religious practices